-Alongside the trends report, every year, Sitel Group also commissions a study on consumer sentiment and expectations that connects to themes in the trends report and helps frame the advice and guidance we provide.
+Alongside the trends report, every year, Foundever also commissions a study on consumer sentiment and expectations that connects to themes in the trends report and helps frame the advice and guidance we provide.

 Your customers care about your employee experience